pantheon-systems/documentation/source/content/guides/secrets/05-drupal.md

         Then, edit the `sendgrid_api` Key and change the type to "Sendgrid"

-1. Go to the Sendgrid API Configuration page (`/admin/config/services/sendgrid`) and select your Key item
+1. Go to the SendGrid API Configuration page (`/admin/config/services/sendgrid`) and select your Key item.

     ![Screenshot of Sendgrid API Configuration page in Drupal UI](../../../images/guides/secrets/sendgrid-config.png)